MTE Relay Server On-Premise Deployment

 Kubernetes provides a powerful system for automating the deployment, scaling, and management of containerized applications.
 By defining resources in YAML files, it ensures reliability, scalability, and consistency across environments.

-Create a file named mte-relay-deployment.yaml
+Create a file named mte-relay-deployment.yaml with the following content:

 # MTE Relay container deployment